Thousands without power after quake rattles California

 "Anything that was on the walls broke off the walls - fish tank and all," Mathers said.
 "It's still pretty dark here.
 We can't assess the damage."

-"The shaking was really intense," said Daniel Holsapple (33), a resident of nearby Arcata, who grabbed his cat before running outside after being jostled awake in darkness by the motion of the house and an emergency alert from his cellphone.
+"The shaking was really intense," said Daniel Holsapple (33), a resident of nearby Arcata, who grabbed his cat before running outside after he was jostled awake in darkness by the motion of the house and an emergency alert from his cellphone.

 "There was no seeing what was going on.
 It was just the sensation and that general low rumbling sound of the foundation of the whole house vibrating."